green-rab/GEMApp/README.md

 }
 ```

-Please add your used hardware-ressources in the startup-section.
+Please add your used hardware-resources in the startup-section.
 Optionally you can add something for your code at startup and shutdown e.g. initialization of your class:

 ```cpp
 void execute_sync10ms_startup() {